code-423n4/code-contests/SUBMISSION_POLICY.md

 When participating in C4 code contests, please contact an organizer in the [C4 Discord](https://discord.gg/EY5dvm3evD) and formally submit any bug bounties to submissions@code423n4.com using the submission form provided in Discord.

 > :shipit: Reports can be submitted at any point prior to stop time for a given contest.
-The details for each code contest can be found in the [contests](contests/README.md) directory.
+The details for each code contest can be found in the contest repo.

 # 2. :woman_teacher: Code Contest Guidelines
 Under this policy, code contests covers activities in which you: